 Does the Contech Scarecrow Work?

-This great piece of engineering is everything my American gardener friend said it was.
+This great piece of engineering is everything my American gardener reader said it was.
 Not only will it keep cats out of your garden, it works on larger animals too such as fox and deer and I know of at least one of my readers who uses the ScareCrow to protect his pond from heron and seagulls.

 It is the most successful commercial cat deterrent I have reviewed so far.
 If you think about it, no cat is going to stand around for a soaking so it’s not surprising it is so good at it’s job – having the Scarecrow in your garden is the equivalent of standing at your bedroom window 24/7 with a cup of water ready to throw it out at the first sign of a cat in your garden.

-It is one of the most expensive cat deterrents on the market but you get what you pay and it will give many years use unlike the cheaper copies which crack and leak after the first frost.
+It is one of the most expensive cat deterrents on the market but you get what you pay for and it will give many years use unlike the cheaper copies which crack and leak after the first frost.

 - Expensive but you get what you pay for